 1. Immigrate to PEI as a worker:

-- Critical workers: For candidates with a full-time long-term job offer from a PEI employer with a National Occupation Classification (NOC) level C or D.
+- Critical workers: For candidates with a full-time long-term job offer from a PEI employer with a National Occupation Classification (NOC) TEER 4 or 5 (previously Skill level C or D).

 - PEI Express Entry: For candidates who have already expressed an interest in federal Express Entry.

-- Skilled workers outside Canada: For candidates with a full-time long-term job offer from a PEI employer, with a National Occupation Classification (NOC) level 0, A, or B, and currently living outside of Canada.
+- Skilled workers outside Canada: For candidates with a full-time long-term job offer from a PEI employer, with a National Occupation Classification (NOC) TEER 3 or above (previously Skill type 0, or skill level A or B), and currently living outside of Canada.

-- Skilled workers in PEI: For candidates with a full-time long-term job offer from a PEI employer, with a National Occupation Classification (NOC) level 0, A, or B, and currently living in PEI.
+- Skilled workers in PEI: For candidates with a full-time long-term job offer from a PEI employer, with a National Occupation Classification (NOC) TEER 3 or above (previously Skill type 0, or skill level A or B), and currently living in PEI.

 - International Graduates: For candidates who have graduated from a PEI post-secondary institution